Ned Hanlon (politician): Union days and war

-Hanlon was born in Brisbane in the Colony of Queensland to Irish immigrant parents.
-He lived there throughout his life.
-After leaving school, he worked in the railways, and soon became a union official.
-In the 1912 Brisbane General Strike he played a prominent part as a militant.
-Between 1915 and 1919 Hanlon served in the 9th Battalion, 3rd Brigade, 1st Division of the Australian Imperial Force, whose traditions and battle honours are proudly carried by the modern 9th Battalion, Royal Queensland Regiment.
+Between 1915 and 1919 Hanlon served in the 9th Battalion, 3rd Brigade, 1st Division of the Australian Imperial Force (AIF), whose traditions and battle honours are proudly carried by the modern 9th Battalion, Royal Queensland Regiment.
 He served under Captain Cec Carroll during the war; in 1934 Hanlon (then Minister for Home Affairs) would appoint Carroll as the Queensland Police Commissioner.